neodgeo/covid19forecast/README.md

-# covid19forecast
+# covid19forecastapp
-A meteor app created to show forecast of covid-19 infected people in France
+A meteor app to showcase forecast of covid-19 infected people in France